Alchemy PsychotherapyAlchemy

 What is Internal Family Systems therapy?

 The model rests on three core ideas.
 First, that the mind is naturally multiple, made up of subpersonalities with their own histories and intentions.
 Second, that every person also has a Self that is intact, undamaged by experience, and capable of leading the internal system.
-Third, that healing happens when the Self builds trust with the parts and helps them release the burdens they have been carrying.
+Third, that healing happens when the Self builds trust with the parts and helps them release the burdens they've been carrying.

 In short, IFS is a structured way of working with the inner system that already exists, rather than fighting against it.

-What are "parts" in IFS, and what is the Self?
+What are parts in IFS, and what is the Self?

 Protectors are the parts working to manage the system.
 Managers are proactive, planning and controlling daily life to keep painful material from surfacing.
 Firefighters are reactive, stepping in when pain breaks through anyway, often through distraction, numbing, or impulsive behavior.